10 tips for how to organize your fridge

 8. Use the door for condiments and other less perishables

 The door is the part of the fridge that is most susceptible to fluctuations in temperatures, so it's best to utilize this area for nut butters, pasteurized juices, condiments like ketchup and mustard, pickles and olives.
+You can also use it for storing beer and other beverages.

 While you can keep butter and soft cheeses on the door (or the deli drawer), avoid storing milk there.
 Both milk and fresh-squeezed juices should be placed on the bottom shelf to better preserve the item and slow fermentation.